Ecommerce SEO Best Practices You Need to Know

 - Wordstream by LOCALiQ – A straightforward tool, you only have to enter your competitor’s website to get their best keywords with their search volumes.

 - Rank Tracker – An all-in-one platform that gives you access to 23 keyword research tools, including Google Ads Keyword Planner!
-The only possible downside is it is a software tool that you must download and install.
+The only possible downside is that it is a software tool you must download and install.